-You will look at your blog analytics and you will see that someone from Australia, or Europe or The Americas or Africa or Asia has visited your blog.
+You will look at your blog analytics and see that someone from Australia, or Europe or The Americas or Africa or Asia has visited your blog.

 From all corners of the earth people throng to your blog.
 And your dream is turning to reality.

 You will begin to wonder, “How on earth is this possible?”
 Then you will immediately realise you are now a blogger, sharing your life and talent of writing with the world.

 The whole feeling is not something I can completely describe.
 I would rather have you experience it first-hand.

 So my friend, if you ever want to be writer, start blogging is the best tip I can give to you.
 It is a great way to hone your writing skills and have you changing the world at the same time.